kun272705/kun272705/README.md

-Enjoy yourself a fresh life
+Enjoy yourself a fresh life.

 For computer learning: